pact-foundation/docs.pact.io/website/docs/pact_broker/breaking_changes.md

 * Make nullable foreign keys not nullable
 * Do not allow array JSON request bodies
 * Drop support for case-insensitive resource names
+* Drop support for modifying contracts?
+* Disallow modification of verification results